-Membership provides even more opportunities for the local community, the people who use our services, staff and partners to get involved in our work, share experiences and have a much bigger say in the way the local health services are run.
+Membership provides even more opportunities for the local community, patients, staff and partners to get involved in our work, share experiences and have a much bigger say in the way the local health services are run.

 You can decide how involved you would like to be.
 You might choose to receive updates, you might like to comment on our plans and take part in events.
 Alternatively, you may consider standing for election as a Governor.
 The choice is yours!